Waiting for ‘The One’?

 QUESTION: Can you think about something you’ve been telling God about that you’d like to ask Him about instead?

-[If this post pierced your heart like a “bullet of grace,” you need to know something.
-God has more to tell you!
-This is an excerpt of the 2nd book in our discipleship series: Beyond Sex & Salvation.
-So seriously consider purchasing a digital copy and you will learn three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
-Find out more or purchase the book at this link.]
+[This is but a taste of the first book in our discipleship series: Beyond Sex & Salvation.
+It presents three critical life lessons for relational success; lessons best learned BEFORE you fall in love.
+Find out more or purchase the e-book book at this link.]